muyangren907/flask_tg/readthedocs/concepts/asyncio.rst

     asyncio.run(main())

-What does wuyusile.sync do?
+What does flask.sync do?
 ===========================

 The moment you import any of these:

 .. code-block:: python

-    from wuyusile import sync, ...
+    from flask import sync, ...
     # or
-    from wuyusile.sync import ...
+    from flask.sync import ...
     # or
-    import wuyusile.sync
+    import flask.sync

 The ``sync`` module rewrites most ``async def`` methods in daxiedewuyu to something similar to this: